2008 Massachusetts Democratic presidential primary: Analysis

 Hillary Clinton won a convincing victory in Massachusetts over Barack Obama due to a number of factors.
-According to exit polls, 85 percent of voters in the Massachusetts Democratic Primary were Caucasians and they opted for Clinton by a margin of 58-40 percent compared to the 6 percent of African American voters who backed Obama by a margin of 66-29.
-Hispanics/Latinos, which comprised 5 percent of the total voters, backed Clinton by a margin of 56-36 percent.
+According to exit polls, 85 percent of voters in the Massachusetts Democratic primary were Caucasians, and they opted for Clinton by a margin of 58-40 percent compared to the 6 percent of African American voters who backed Obama by a margin of 66-29.
+Hispanics/Latinos, who comprised 5 percent of the total voters, backed Clinton by a margin of 56-36 percent.
 Clinton narrowly won the youth vote (those ages 18–29) by a margin of 49-48 and tied the vote among voters ages 30–44; she also won all voters over the age of 45 by a margin of 60.5-38.
 Pertaining to socioeconomic class, Clinton won all levels of family income except highly affluent voters making $200,000 or more a year, as they backed Obama by a narrow margin of 53-47 percent.
-As for educational attainment levels, Clinton won all categories except those with postgraduate degrees who backed Obama by a margin of 51-47 percent.
-Among self-identified Democrats in the primary, which made up 65 percent of the total electorate, they went for Clinton by a 58-41 margin while Independents, which comprised a healthy 33 percent of the electorate, also went for Clinton by a 54-42 margin.
-She also won all ideological groups.
+As for educational attainment levels, Clinton won all categories except those with postgraduate degrees, who backed Obama by a margin of 51-47 percent.
+Self-identified Democrats in the primary, who made up 65 percent of the total electorate, voted for Clinton by a 58-41 margin, while Independents, who comprised a healthy 33 percent of the electorate, also voted for Clinton by a 54-42 margin.
+She won all ideological groups.
 Clinton also won all major religious denominations – Protestants 53-46; Roman Catholics 64-33; other Christians 51-47; and other religions 49-46.
 Obama won Jews by a margin of 52-48 as well as atheists/agnostics by a margin of 53-45.

 Clinton performed extremely well statewide, carrying a majority of counties and sweeping most of the major urban areas and cities.
 Obama won Boston by fewer than 10,000 votes, while Clinton won other urban and conservative towns such as Springfield and Worcester.

 Obama had picked up major endorsements from the Massachusetts Democratic establishment prior to Super Tuesday.
 Both U.S. Senators Ted Kennedy and John Kerry threw their support behind Obama, along with Governor Deval Patrick.
-Clinton also picked up a number of top-tier endorsements from Mayor Thomas Menino of Boston and Speaker of the Massachusetts House of Representatives Salvatore DiMasi along with U.S. Representatives Richard Neal and Barney Frank, one of the three openly gay members of the U.S. Congress.
+Clinton also picked up a number of top-tier endorsements, including Mayor Thomas Menino of Boston and Speaker of the Massachusetts House of Representatives Salvatore DiMasi, along with U.S. Representatives Richard Neal and Barney Frank, one of the three openly gay members of the U.S. Congress.